 Problem Cause Possible Cure Hearing aid does not fit Aid not properly inserted Review the instructions and attempt to reinsert.
 Visit our website www.SongbirdHearing.com for additional information, or call 1-800-789-1830.
 Cord is not adjusted properly Adjust the cord length to make it shorter or longer so that the body fits comfortably behind, and the tip inside the ear Tip is too large to fit into the ear Product may not fit you.
 Consult your physician.
-Hearing aid not working Aid not turned on Review the instructions, and turn the aid on using the volume control.
-Make sure the battery is in correctly.
-Hearing aid got wet Open the hearing aid, remove the battery, dry all parts of the hearing aid with a lint-free cloth, then allow to air-dry completely.
-Battery dead Replace battery Battery low Replace battery Wax blocking tip Clear tip blockage; replace Earpiece if blockage cannot be cleared (see page 16) You have more severe hearing loss Consult your physician
+Hearing aid not working Aid not turned on Review the instructions and turn the aid on using the volume control Aid not yet powered up after first taking out of packaging and exposing to air Turn the aid off and let sit for 5 minutes.
+Then, turn back on.
+Hearing aid got wet Replace hearing aid Battery dead Replace hearing aid Battery low Replace hearing aid

-Problem Cause Possible Cure Hearing aid is intermittent Battery low Replace battery.
-If that does not work, replace the bottom half Ear feels sore Tip not properly inserted Remove and reinsert Cord digging into the ear (cord too short) Remove hearing aid and lengthen the cord Need time to adjust to hearing aid Remove hearing aid and give ear time to rest Whistles (feedback) Aid not properly inserted Remove tip and reinsert.
-Also consider using the enclosed optional foam ring Volume too loud Adjust the volume control down to a lower setting Cord pulling tip out of ear (cord too short) Remove hearing aid and lengthen the cord Tip slipped out of ear canal Push the tip back into the ear canal Wax partially blocking tip Clear tip blockage; replace Earpiece if blockage cannot be cleared (see page 16) Wax in ear canal Clean ears
+Problem Cause Possible Cure Hearing aid not working (continued) Wax blocking foam tip Clear tip blockage; replace hearing aid if blockage cannot be cleared You have more severe hearing loss Consult your physician Hearing aid is intermittent Battery low Replace hearing aid Ear feels sore Tip not properly inserted Remove and reinsert Cord digging into the ear (cord too short) Remove hearing aid and lengthen the cord Need time to adjust to hearing aid Remove hearing aid and give ear time to rest Whistles (feedback) Aid not properly inserted Remove tip and reinsert Volume too loud Adjust the volume control down to a lower setting Cord pulling tip out of ear (cord too short) Remove hearing aid and lengthen the cord Tip slipped out of ear canal Push the tip back into the ear canal Wax partially blocking foam tip Clear tip blockage; replace hearing aid if blockage cannot be cleared Wax in ear canal Clean ears